TL;DR

 Listing tools without context — "I have experience with Python, Java, SQL, AWS, Docker, Kubernetes..." reads as a keyword list, not a demonstration of expertise.
 Every tool you name should appear in a project context with a measurable outcome.

-Writing a resume instead of answering the prompts — the domain prompt is not asking for your employment history.
-It's asking you to demonstrate expertise.
-Lead with capabilities and evidence, not job titles and dates.
+Writing a resume instead of answering the prompts — the SOQ is not a chronological job history.
+Lead with capabilities and evidence tied to each question, not titles and dates.

-Skipping the result — technical descriptions without outcomes (e.g., describing a system you built without saying what it achieved) score lower than descriptions tied to a measurable business impact.
+Skipping the result — technical descriptions without outcomes (e.g., describing a system you built without saying what it achieved) score lower than descriptions tied to measurable impact.

 Using "we" throughout — raters are scoring your individual contribution.
 Say "I developed," "I configured," "I led" — not "our team built."